 So now that you know the pros and cons of blogging anonymously, let’s talk about how to actually get your anonymous blog started.

-To get started, you’ll need to purchase a domain name and web hosting.
+The first thing you’ll need to do is purchase a domain name and web hosting.

 A domain name is just your blog’s .com address.
 And web hosting is basically the place where your blog will “live” on the Internet.